List of supercentenarians by continent: European supercentenarians

-The oldest European ever, and the world's oldest person ever, was Frenchwoman Jeanne Calment, who lived to the age of 122 years and 164 days.
+The oldest European and the world's oldest person ever recorded was Frenchwoman Jeanne Calment, who lived to the age of 122 years and 164 days.
 This has been disputed by some researchers.
-The oldest European man ever was Christian Mortensen from Denmark, who emigrated to the United States where he died at the age of 115 years and 252 days.
+The oldest European man ever was Christian Mortensen from Denmark, who emigrated to the United States where he died aged 115 years and 252 days.
 The oldest non-emigrant European man was Spaniard Joan Riudavets Moll, who lived 114 years and 81 days.

 Beyond the 50 oldest Europeans in aggregate, there are more detailed lists of the oldest Belgian, British, Danish, Dutch, Finnish, French, German, Irish, Italian, Norwegian, Portuguese, Spanish and Swedish people.

 Oldest European residents ever

 Below is a list of the oldest 50 supercentenarians who have died or are living in Europe.
 The list including all known and validated supercentenarians who died before 2015 was compiled by the Gerontology Research Group (GRG).
-Later cases were sourced either from more recent (GRG) data, from administrative reports or from press coverage, as indicated in the table.
+Later cases were sourced from more recent GRG data, as indicated in the table.

 Oldest European emigrants ever

-Below is a list of the oldest five supercentenarians born in Europe who emigrated to another continent and either died or are still living there.
+Below is a list of the oldest supercentenarians born in Europe who emigrated to another continent and either died or are still living there.